projectodd/stilts.projectodd.org/stilts-stomp.md

         StompConnection createConnection(TransactionalAcknowledgeableMessageSink messageSink, Headers headers) throws StompException;
     }

-The [Message Conduit Server] is a `StompProvider` which adapts the API to a simpler abstraction in which transactions are handled for you.
+The [Message Conduit Framework] is a `StompProvider` which adapts the API to a simpler abstraction in which transactions are handled for you.
 But others, such as native-JMS, could easily be created.